AlexPoltak/vrs_cvicenie_3/README.md

 ```

 4. To obtain **lidar frames** indexes based on given trajectory indexes and lidar ID use **getSelectedFilteredFramesForLidarDevice**:
- &emsp;If there are some missing trajectory indexes in input, the hole in lidar frames indexes will be filled in returns.
+ &emsp;If there are some missing trajectory indexes in input, the hole in lidar frames indexes will be filled in return.

     - `preselected` - IDs of trajectory points
     - `index` - lidar ID